walsam00/confocal_image_quantification/README.md

 # Software Overview

 This software analyzes time-resolved confocal microscopy images that are separated by channel and provided as `.tif` files.
 It detects and quantifies the amount and characteristics of spots that are co-localized in two specific image channels.
 The quantification is performed on a **per-cell** basis, using nuclei and cell masks to identify each cell in the image.
+Read the related [research article](https://doi.org/10.1016/j.jconrel.2025.113709) for detailed information.

 - **Green channel**: Contains cells and endosomal event as puncta
 - **Blue channel**: Contains DNA signal that colocalizes with endosomal event puncta